Probing dynamical axion quasiparticles with two-photon correlations: Discussion

-\textbf{Other decay channels.} Although a hallmark of dynamical axion quasiparticles is their interaction with photons via the parity and time reversal breaking Chern-Simons term $\propto \vec{E}\cdot \vec{B}$, collective excitations in topological insulators and in Weyl semimetals may also couple to other non-gauge degrees of freedom resulting in other non-electromagnetic decay channels.
-Unlike the ``universal'' form of electromagnetic coupling, interaction with other degrees of freedom may depend on the details of the material.
-These interactions may affect the consequences of radiative decay into photons in various ways which must be studied in detail in specific cases.
-One particular consequence may be the influence on the unitarity condition (\ref{unitycs}) if there are other decay channels since in such case there will also be contributions from the products of the decay into the possible other channels.
-Undoubtedly such possibility merits further and deeper study, which, however, is well beyond the scope of this article.
+Although a hallmark of dynamical axion quasiparticles is their interaction with photons via the parity and time reversal breaking Chern-Simons term $\propto \vec{E}\cdot \vec{B}$, collective excitations in topological insulators and in Weyl semimetals may also couple to other non-gauge degrees of freedom resulting in other non-electromagnetic decay channels.
+Unlike the ``universal'' form of the coupling of dynamical axions to electromagnetic fields, interaction with other degrees of freedom may depend on the details of the material.
+These interactions may affect the consequences of radiative decay into photons via renormalization of the axion-photon vertex via intermediate states in various ways which must be studied in detail in specific cases but that will be suppressed with respect to the main decay channel by powers of the axion couplings to other degrees of freedom.
+These may affect the effective vertex but will \emph{not contribute} to the momentum-polarization photon correlations, studied here, since these depend solely on the pseudoscalar coupling to $\vec{E}\cdot \vec{B}$.
+Undoubtedly such possibilities merits further and deeper study, which, however, is well beyond the scope of this article.

+\textbf{Resolution aspects:} There are (at least) two sources of resolution uncertainties that could affect the observability of two-photon correlations: \textbf{i:)} lifetime broadening of the spectral distribution, \textbf{ii:)} experimental resolution.
+The lifetime broadening is completely determined by the factor $\mathcal{K}(k_2,k_2;t)$, given by equation (\ref{kinem}) and determines the Lorentzian distribution in the two-photon probability (\ref{2fotprob2}) which is very narrow for small axion-photon coupling.
+However, we highlight that the telltale polarization dependence is completely determined by the function $\mathcal{P}(\vk_1,\lambda_1;\vk_2,\lambda_2)$ given by equation (\ref{polac}) which multiplies the Lorentzian spectral density, therefore although the momentum resolution is broadened by the lifetime, the \emph{polarization correlation} along with momentum-polarization hyperentanglement are not affected by this time-energy uncertainty.

+The experimental limitations on resolution are, obviously, aspects that must be addressed within a particular experimental setting, however, the experimental setups and results exploiting momentum filtering\cite{hbtcolor} and momentum and polarization hyperentanglement in type II parametric down conversion reported in references[45-56] with similar time-energy uncertainty broadening given by equation (\ref{sincs}), suggest that the experimental resolution aspects can be systematically controlled without modifying the two-photon correlations and the observational consequences of momentum-polarization hyperentanglement.